kubeflow/spark-operator/docs/website/user-guide/workload-scheduler-integration.md

 it can create those executor pods; including the driver in the same gang would cause a bootstrap deadlock.

+The executor pod template's native membership (`spec.executor.template.spec.schedulingGroup.podGroupName`) is populated by the operator during submission for this backend.
+This operator-generated state belongs to a temporary submission copy and is never persisted to the reconciled `SparkApplication`.

 The operator deletes a submission's `PodGroup` during scheduler cleanup.
 It retains the `Workload` for later submissions, and Kubernetes garbage collection removes it when its owning `SparkApplication` is deleted.

+If a retained `Workload` has a scheduling policy (minimum count or priority) that no longer matches the application's current configuration, the backend will refuse to reuse it and fail scheduling.
+Deleting the old `PodGroup` alone does not resolve this conflict; delete the `Workload` itself to allow the backend to create a new one with the updated policy.

 ## Gang size